tarunbommali/attendly/README.md

 # Attendly.One - JNTU-GV

 **Attendly** is a student attendance management system built using **React**.
-It enables users to manage and track attendance in an intuitive and organized way, specifically tailored for **JNTU-GV** students and staff.
+It enables users to manage and track attendance in an intuitive and organized way.
 ---

 ## 🚀 Features